SaaSBakers/browser-use-js/README.md

 API Reference
 new BrowserAutomationSDK(options)
+Initializes a new instance of the SDK.

+options:
+puppeteerConfig (optional): Puppeteer launch configuration (e.g., { headless: 'new' }).
+See Puppeteer documentation for details.
-options.puppeteerConfig: Puppeteer launch configuration (optional). options.gptConfig: OpenAI configuration (e.g., { apiKey: 'your-key' }).
+gptConfig: OpenAI configuration (e.g., { apiKey: 'your-key' }).
+Required unless OPENAI_API_KEY is set.

 sdk.startAutomation(instructions)

-instructions: Automation instructions as a natural language string.
+Executes automation tasks based on natural language instructions.

+instructions: A string describing the automation tasks (e.g., "Go to example.com and click the login button").
-Returns: Array of action results (e.g., { success: boolean, action: string, ... }).
+Returns: A promise resolving to an array of action results (e.g., { success: boolean, action: string, ... }).

 sdk.close()
 Closes the Puppeteer browser instance.

+Returns: A promise that resolves when the browser is closed.

 Environment Variables

-OPENAI_API_KEY: Your OpenAI API key (optional, can be passed via gptConfig.apiKey).
+OPENAI_API_KEY: Your OpenAI API key.
+If not set, provide the key via gptConfig.apiKey.

 Development
+Prerequisites

+Node.js (v16 or higher)
+npm (v8 or higher)

+Setup

 Clone the repository:

 git clone https://github.com/yourusername/browser-use-js.git
 cd browser-use-js

 Install dependencies:

 npm install

 Run tests:

 npm test

 Build TypeScript declarations:

 npm run build

+Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request on GitHub.
 License
-ISC
+This project is licensed under the ISC License.